-Check the Regulations for the call and the Announcement of the Call to find out the maximum number of months allowed for the project.
+Check the Regulations and the Announcement of the Call to find out the maximum number of months allowed for the project.

 Institutions Involved

 This section identifies the institutions involved in the project from an administrative and financial standpoint and a scientific standpoint.